 Supplying your lower GI tract with ‘good’ bacteria can help counter act this bad bacteria, and promote healthy intestinal flora growth.
 This healthy bacteria will help digest food quicker, leading to healthier/regular bathroom trips, decreased bloat/gas, increased energy and elevated mood.

 Probiotics are usually supplements that contain multiple strains of healthy bacteria that can help improve intestinal flora.

 But what should you look for in a quality Probiotic?
 Here are just three things to consider when choosing a probiotic:

 1 – When checking out all the options for probiotics, look for one that has at least 8 strains of healthy bacteria.

 2 – Also make sure that each capsule delivers at least 10 billion viable organisms.

-3 – And get one in the refrigerated section of your health food store.
+3 – Generally, getting one in the refrigerated section of your health food store is a good idea.
 These are viable organisms that need to be preserved without unnatural preservatives.
 But there are some high quality ones that do not have to be refrigerated, you just need to do your research

 But what about yogurt?
 Most yogurts are touted to aid your gut and relieve intestinal distress.
 But how much truth is in this?